 The term of office of each of the present directors of the Company expires at the Meeting.
-The Board has nominated eight directors to be elected at the Meeting, to serve as a director until the next annual meeting unless he or she resigns or is otherwise removed from office earlier.
-Each of the nominated directors is eligible to serve as a director and has expressed his or her willingness to do so.
+The Board has nominated seven directors to be elected at the Meeting, to serve as a director until the next annual meeting unless he or she resigns or is otherwise removed from office earlier.